 There are a number of possible causes for this, we have listed the most common ones below:

-You can set how Donorfy displays dates within the System settings> It will be defaulted to en-GB and United Kingdom, but someone may have changed it unbeknown to you.
+You can set how Donorfy displays dates.
+It will be defaulted to en-GB and United Kingdom, but may have subsequently been changed.

-This setting is available to view by an Administrator role and can be found at Settings > Configuration > System Settings
+This setting is available to view by an Administrator role and can be found at Settings > Account > Donorfy Settings